MicrosoftDocs/PowerShell-Docs/reference/v3/Core/Get-Help.md

 ```

 This command uses the Parameter parameter of Get-Help to display a  detailed description of the GroupBy parameter of the Format-List cmdlet.
-For detailed descriptions of all parameters of the Format-List cmdlet, type "Get-Help Format-List –Parameter *".
+For detailed descriptions of all parameters of the Format-List cmdlet, type "Get-Help Format-List -Parameter *".

 ### -------------------------- EXAMPLE 10 --------------------------
 ```